Change management: 10 tips for a failed project

 Employees love to be tossed about without knowing where they’re going, so you have to know how to adapt.

-What’s more, it allows us to measure the progress of the transformation project and ensure that we’re staying on track to achieve the expected results.
+What’s more, it enables us to measure the progress of the transformation project and ensure that we’re staying on track to achieve the expected results.

-Remember that organizational change requires commitment, coaching and a thoughtful approach.
-By not constantly changing course, you promote stability, consistency and efficiency in your organization’s work environment.
+Don’t forget that organizational change requires commitment, support and a thoughtful approach.
+By avoiding constant changes of direction, you promote stability, consistency and efficiency in your organization’s working environment.

 #6 Keep objectives vague for an effective change project